-This village of Gordes is listed as one of the most beautiful villages in France, after all Gordes and included “Les Plus Beaux Villages de France” i.e. The Most Beautiful Villages in France.
+This village of Gordes is listed as one of the most beautiful villages in France, after all, Gordes and included “Les Plus Beaux Villages de France” i.e. The Most Beautiful Villages in France.
 It has narrow cobbled streets which thread their way through tall houses, built against the rock, clinging onto its flanks and telling tales of a thousand legends.
-Gordes has sheltered many a famous artist such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who among others have found inspiration here.
+Gordes has sheltered many famous artists such as André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara, who among others have found inspiration here.